shlima/translate_enum/README.md

 ## Usage

-Here is a simple demonstration.
+Here is a regular use case.
 ActiveRecord model:

 ```ruby
 class Post < ActiveRecord::Base